 Towards the end of summer, the uredium begins to produce teliospores (Fig. 23), a dark, thick-walled, two celled spore.
 Teliospores do not produce telia!
 It is the uredium that gradually becomes a telium by producing more and more teliospores.
 Because of the color of the teliospores, the telium is black.
 Following karyogamy, the teliospore overwinters.
-Meiosis takes place in each cell of the teliospore, in spring, and germinates the to form promycelium (=basidium).
+Meiosis takes place in each cell of the teliospore, in germinates spring, and form the to promycelium (=basidium).
 The promycelium becomes transversely septate, forming four cells.
 Each cell produce a sterigma and a basidiospore, and this now completes the life cycle.